 Water is then poured over the sand to saturate it.
 The sand will dry and become solid, sealing the paving slabs together.
 It’s important to ensure that all weeds have been removed before applying the sand.
 But it will make sure that weeds do not come up again until the sand needs replacing.

 Ultimately, even with products such as polymeric sand and chemical deterrents, weeds will always find a way.
-That’s why they’re weeds.
+That is why they are weeds.
 Because they get in the way and pop up all over the place.
 There are several ways that you can get rid of weeds.
 And they can be deterred for a while.
 But, ultimately, nature will find a way.

 8. Chemical Treatments

 They also won’t be great for your yard as a whole.
-Especially if the weeds you’re trying to get rid of are near any flower beds or vegetable patches.
+Especially if the weeds you are trying to get rid of are near any flower beds or vegetable patches.
 Chemicals should always be a last resort.
-Similarly to herbicides and pesticides.
-They are chemicals which are bad for the environment.
+Similar to herbicides and pesticides.
+They are chemicals that are bad for the environment.

 Chemical weedkillers will kill the weeds.
 And some will be able to prevent them from coming up again (for a little while).
 But this is only because they are so toxic and damaging.
 They can interfere with local biodiversity and ecosystems.
 As they will kill more than just the weeds.